electric-sql/pglite/multi-session-worker-multi-memory-design.md

 SAB parameter records are a later startup optimization, not a Phase 4 prerequisite.

+Phase 4 completed on 13 July 2026.
+A clean native ARM64 source build now enables `EXEC_BACKEND` without enabling Emscripten's pthread runtime.
+The PostgreSQL fork changes are limited to compile-time-fenced process launch, signal dispatch, interrupt polling, and shared-word semaphore hooks; process, signal, timer, futex, and virtual-socket behavior is implemented behind the PGlite libc abstraction.
+The incremental backend build path regenerates all cross-directory headers and export lists, explicitly orders the core archives and provenance-marked objects, and installs a fresh generated module from inside the pinned Docker image.

+The Node portability layer now has a versioned Control SAB with generation-safe process and connection slots, synthetic PIDs, parent and process-group tracking, wait/reap state, queued and blocked signal masks, spawn payloads, and supervisor timer requests.
+Per-instance callback tables bind the generated module to Worker spawn, `getpid`, positive- and negative-PID signal delivery, `waitpid`, signal masks, supervisor-owned `SIGALRM`, and tagged private/global futex operations.
+PostgreSQL's `PGSemaphore` uses two shared atomic words, and the mock Worker gates cover semaphore blocking, latch/SIGURG wakeup, blocked signal delivery, process groups, exit status, and both synchronous and asynchronous Atomics waits.

+The virtual listener uses pre-shared, generation-checked connection slots and bounded full-duplex SAB byte rings.
+The PGlite libc socket surface delegates `socket`, `bind`, `listen`, `accept`, `recv`, `send`, `close`, and `poll` to a per-Worker host; inherited connections are restored by stable connection ID, and data activity wakes the current owner through the Control SAB.
+Temporary `BackendParameters` remain on NODEFS.
+A focused generated-module test invokes these real callback exports and verifies that two Workers mounting the same host directory can exchange a parameter file.

+The formal gate transforms the exact postmaster-profile source artifact twice and reproduces byte-identical Wasm and reports, then optimizes and audits the result.
+The candidate has the required three imports (`env.memory`, global, and scoped), retains all 13 required portability exports, and rewrites 249,777 memory operations.
+Two real Node Workers instantiate the generated Emscripten module with separate 128 MiB shared private memories, one common global memory, and scoped memory aliased to private; their PIDs and private bytes remain independent, their global atomic counter reaches two, and their per-instance function tables are usable.
+The package typecheck/build, 11 focused tests, and zero-warning lint all pass.
+This completes the process-portability substrate;
+starting the real postmaster, assigning primary shared memory, reaching `ReadyForQuery`, and reclaiming a backend memory remain Phase 5 gates.

 ### Phase 5: one backend session with two memory domains

 - build exact-revision host-native libpq, `psql`, `pg_isready`, and `pgbench` as client/prerequisite tools;